fortian/mwmg/config/pcapper/README.md

   can use a different port number to facilitate multiple agents on a single host.

 - `-i` specifies the interface to monitor.
-It must be up and have an IP address at the time `pcapper` is launched.
+It must be up and have an IPv4 address at the time `pcapper` is launched.
 The default is `eth0`, though `eth1` is another common interface to use.
 If you want to monitor multiple interfaces, you must run multiple instances of the agent.